10 Best Herbal Tinctures For Hematuria

 Urtica dioica, commonly known as stinging nettle, has been traditionally used in herbal medicine for its potential health benefits, including the treatment of hematuria, which is the presence of blood in urine.

-However, it is important to consult with a healthcare professional before using urtica dioica tinctures, as they may interact with certain medications or conditions.
+It is important to consult with a qualified healthcare provider before using Urtica dioica tinctures, especially for individuals with existing kidney conditions or those taking other medications.

 hypericum perforatum tincture